OmidRezayof/python_course_project/README.md

 then pull our repository our download all the .py files into the src folder inside your custom package)

-important step: **run `source /opt/ros/noetic/setup.bash` on any new terminal page you open before doing anything else**
+**IMPORTANT: run `source /opt/ros/noetic/setup.bash` on any new terminal page you open before doing anything else**

 ### Pygame Visualization